-- ➤ 45 minute drive to the Adirondack mountains. - ➤ 1 hour drive to Syracuse; 1.5 hour drive to the Finger Lakes Region (e.g. shopping, wine tours) and Albany. - ➤ Visit local area landmarks such as the Stanley Theater, Munson Williams Proctor Arts Institute, the Barge Canal Trails, FX Matt Brewery & much more! - Taste what Utica has to offer at its fantastic restaurants! - ➤ Home of the Utica Comets! - ➤ Visit Vernon Downs or Saratoga Springs for horse racing!
+- ➤ 45 minute drive to the Adirondack mountains. - ➤ 1 hour drive to Syracuse; 1.5 hour drive to the Finger Lakes Region (e.g. shopping, wine tours) and Albany. - ➤ Visit local area landmarks such as the Stanley Theater, Munson Williams Proctor Arts Institute, the Barge Canal Trails, FX Matt Brewery & much more! - > Taste what Utica has to offer at its fantastic restaurants! - ➤ Home of the Utica Comets!